 We compete with companies across multiple industries for top executive-level talent.
 As such, the Compensation Committee studies market norms across the specialty chemicals industry, as well as the standards within the broader community of general industry U.S. manufacturing companies.
 However, the Compensation Committee does not establish any individual executive's compensation level to any specific peer group benchmark.
-Instead, consistent with our emphasis on "pay for performance," we generally expect our base salary and annual bonus opportunities to be between the 25th and 50th percentiles, and expect our long-term incentive award opportunities to be between the 50th and 75th percentiles.
+Instead, consistent with our emphasis on "pay for performance," we generally expect our base salary and annual bonus opportunities to be between the 25th and 50th percentiles, and expect our Equity Incentive Program award opportunities to be between the 50th and 75th percentiles as measured against our chosen benchmark community, as discussed below.
 However, variations from these general ranges may occur based on incumbent expertise and experience and other relevant facts and circumstances.
-For 2016, base salary and annual and long-term target award opportunities for our NEOs were consistent with these general parameters.
+For 2017, base salary and annual bonus and Equity Incentive Program target award opportunities for our NEOs were consistent with these general parameters.

-In contemplating 2016 compensation levels for senior executives, the Compensation Committee reviewed prevailing salary, annual bonus and long-term incentive compensation levels in one distinct benchmark community: 255 comparably-sized manufacturing companies from across general industry.
-The general industry peers are U.S. publicly traded companies that generated revenue between \$500 million and \$2,500 million and had a market capitalization ranging from \$500 million to \$2,500 million.
-(See Appendix A attached to this Proxy Statement for a complete list of our general industry peers).
-The Compensation Committee's reliance on this benchmark community when assessing senior officer pay ensures its compensation decisions reflect the standards in effect both within the principal industry in which the Company operates and across the broader labor market in which the Company competes for high level executive talent.
+In evaluating 2017 compensation levels for senior executives, the Compensation Committee reviewed prevailing base salary, annual bonus and Equity Incentive Program compensation levels in one distinct benchmark community: 530 comparably-sized manufacturing companies from across general industry.
+The general industry peers are U.S. publicly traded manufacturing companies that generated revenue between \$500 million and \$5,000 million.
+The Compensation Committee's reliance on this benchmark community when assessing senior officer pay ensures its compensation decisions reflect the standards in effect both within the principal industry in which the Company operates and across the broader labor market in which the Company competes for high-level executive talent.